Use of AYUSH systems of medicine as preventive healthcare

 I am also very fond of public health care system of my Country.
 As and when situation arises, I try to utilise public health care – under the mainstream system of Allopathy.
 I may share my experiences with the use of public health care system too through this webpage, when possible.

 I pay my homage to the science of medicine.
 According to my culture, ‘science’ is the supreme Brahman – विज्ञानं परमं ब्रह्म.
-My understanding of the term ‘science of medicine’ originates and propagates accordingly based on my belief.
+My understanding of the term ‘science of medicine’ originates and propagates accordingly based on my reasoning.
 To me, another term, which probably remains in the co-state of ‘science of medicine’ is the ‘technology of medicine’.
 Science is not tradable, so also, the ‘science of medicine’.
 The latter, which originates from the former is transferable and tradable.
 Things or ‘goods and services’, which further originate with the use of the ‘technology of medicine’ are also tradable.
 As per standard health economics literature, these ‘goods and services’ are generally defined as ‘health care’ whose primary purpose is to improve, or prevent deterioration in, health.
 The ‘art of medicine’ is a broad term.
 In my understanding, it accommodates all the arts including economics, commerce, law, management and governance (and probably many more) associated with the use of the ‘technology of medicine’.
 In other words, to me, the ‘art of medicine’ is related to delivery of health care (from the supply side – from the side of the providers) or utilisation of health care (from demand side – from the side of the users).
 I, as a part of the common mass, mostly deal with the ‘art of medicine’.
 For example, at personal level, if I say that cost of care, hospitalisation etc. for common mass are nightmare for me, then it means that my concern rounds about the ‘art of medicine’.
 My respect for the ‘science of medicine’ is always held high.

 Health and health care are two different concepts.
 The above paragraph is on health care.
 The classical definition of health is probably known to all.
 It talks about complete physical, mental and social wellbeing – and not merely the absence of disease or infirmity.
 The state of good health is an ideal condition.
 If our health condition deviates from the ideal state with some symptoms and impairments, we perceive it as illness.
 Some goods and services are used accordingly to correct the deviation and achieve good health again.
 However, there are some exceptions, where ‘goods and services’ do not mean health care.
 For example, say that I am suffering from indigestion and I started fasting to get rid of that.
 Say that I made it a success.
 Such an act of fasting comes under the system of Yoga and Naturopathy.
 However, am I utilising any good or service from outside my body?
 Is it tradable what I did?